-The Oracle databases store the Unicode data in the UTF8 encoding scheme, which is an ASCII compatible multibyte encoding of Unicode.
-Microsoft Windows 2000 and NT 4.0 use the UCS2 encoding, which is a 2-byte fixed width encoding scheme.
+The Oracle Databases store the Unicode data in the UTF8 encoding scheme, which is an ASCII compatible multibyte encoding of Unicode.
+Microsoft Windows 2000 use the UCS2 encoding, which is a 2-byte fixed-width encoding scheme.
 OraOLEDB transparently converts the data between the two encoding schemes allowing the consumers to deal with only UCS2.

 Note: The Unicode support is transparent to ADO consumers.
-OLE DB consumers using C/C++ need to explicitly specify DBTYPE WSTR in their datatype bindings when Unicode data in involved.
+OLE DB consumers using C or C++ need to explicitly specify DBTYPE\WSTR in their data type bindings when Unicode data in involved.